-You should not assume that the present value of future net cash flows from our proved reserves is the current market value of our estimated natural gas and oil reserves.
+You should not assume that the present value of future net cash flows from our proved reserves is the current market value of our estimated reserves.
 In accordance with SEC requirements, we base the estimated discounted future net cash flows from our proved reserves on the 12-month average index price for the respective commodity, calculated as the unweighted arithmetic average for the first day of the month price for each month and costs in effect on the date of the estimate, holding the prices and costs constant throughout the life of the properties.
-The present value of future cash flows are based on \$2.33 per Mcf of natural gas, \$20.64 per Bbl of NGLs and \$49.26 per Bbl of oil as of December 31, 2017.
+The present value of future cash flows are based on \$2.58 per Mcf of natural gas, \$21.64 per Bbl of NGLs and \$65.21 per Bbl of oil as of December 31, 2018.
 Actual future prices and costs may differ materially from those used in the net present value estimate, and future net present value estimates using then current prices and costs may be significantly less than the current estimate.
-In addition, the 10% discount factor we use when calculating discounted future net cash flows for reporting requirements in compliance with the applicable accounting standards may not be the most appropriate discount factor based on interest rates in effect from time to time and risks associated with us or the oil and gas industry in general.
+In addition, the 10 percent discount factor we use when calculating discounted future net cash flows for reporting requirements in compliance with the applicable accounting standards may not be the most appropriate discount factor based on interest rates in effect from time to time and risks associated with us or the oil and gas industry in general.

-Future natural gas and oil price declines may result in write-downs of the carrying amount of our oil and gas properties, which could materially and adversely affect our results of operations.
+Future commodity price declines may result in write-downs of the carrying amount of our oil and gas properties, which could materially and adversely affect our results of operations.

-The value of our oil and gas properties depends on prices of natural gas and crude oil.
+The value of our oil and gas properties depends on commodity prices.
 Declines in these prices as well as increases in development costs, changes in well performance, delays in asset development or deterioration of drilling results may result in our having to make material downward adjustments to our estimated proved reserves, and could result in an impairment charge and a corresponding write-down of the carrying amount of our oil and natural gas properties.
-Because our reserves are predominately natural gas (approximately 96% of equivalent proved reserves), changes in natural gas prices have a more significant impact on our financial results than oil prices.
+Because substantially all of our reserves are natural gas, changes in natural gas prices have a more significant impact on our financial results than oil prices.

 We evaluate our oil and gas properties for impairment on a field-by-field basis whenever events or changes in circumstances indicate a property's carrying amount may not be recoverable.
 We compare expected undiscounted future cash flows to the net book value of the asset.
-If the future undiscounted expected cash flows, based on our estimate of future natural gas and oil prices, operating costs and anticipated production from proved reserves and risk-adjusted probable and possible reserves, are lower than the net book value of the asset, the capitalized cost is reduced to fair value.
+If the future undiscounted expected cash flows, based on our estimate of future commodity prices, operating costs and anticipated production from proved reserves and risk-adjusted probable and possible reserves, are lower than the net book value of the asset, the capitalized cost is reduced to fair value.
 Commodity pricing is estimated by using a combination of assumptions management uses in its budgeting and forecasting process as well as historical and current prices adjusted for geographical location and quality differentials, as well as other factors that management believes will impact realizable prices.
 In the event that commodity prices decline, there could be a significant revision in the future.